joshichaitanya58/joshichaitanya58/README.md

 ### 🚀 About Me

 - 🎓 3rd-year **B.Tech in Information Technology** student at SVKM Institute of Technology, Dhule
-- 💻 I build full-stack web & mobile apps with a focus on real-world, practical solutions
+- 💻 I build full-stack web with a focus on real-world, practical solutions
 - 🌱 Currently exploring AI-powered features (chatbots, recommendation systems) in my projects
 - 🛠️ Recently built **VaxCare AI** — a multilingual vaccination chatbot for child healthcare tracking
 - 📫 Reach me at **joshichaitanya58@gmail.com**